Inuit genealogy

 Records in the Northern Affairs Program sous-fonds (RG 85) may be useful for genealogy research.
 A search in the Collection Search database can be done using the keywords RG85, and either Inuit or the colonial name,“Esk*mo”, plus the name of a person or a place.

-You can also search in Collection search without the keyword RG85 to look for other records, such as files relating to the construction of the DEW line.
+You can search in Collection search without the keyword RG85 to look for other records, such as files relating to the construction of the Distant Early Warning (DEW) line.

 Published sources